Why tell Lancashire Parent Carer Forum (LPCF) your experiences and thoughts?

-This is open to all parent carers of a child or young adult who is living with additional needs and/or disabilities, whether diagnosed or not from 0-25 years and who live in or receive services from the county of Lancashire.
+LPCF is open to all parent carers of a child or young person who is living with special educational needs and/or disabilities (SEND), whether diagnosed or not from 0-25 years and who live in, or receive services from the county of Lancashire.

-It's about collaborating with local authorities and other organisations to ensure services are effective and meet the needs of families.
+It's about collaborating with our local authority and other services and organisations to ensure services are effective and meet the needs of families.

 How Can I Help?